 When do people call the poison center?
 Experts answer calls to the poison center 24 hours a day, 7 days a week, every day of the year.
-In 2016, the MPC answered an average of 122 calls per day.
+In 2018, the MPC managed an average of 108 new cases per day.
 Call volume tends to be higher in the evening.
 Call volume also tends to increase in the summer months.